-This PDF download is an article I wrote for The Australian Shepherd Club of America's website.
+This PDF download is an article I wrote for The Australian Shepherd Club of America.

 Please feel free to share :o)

 The following statics are taken from on online survey of Aussie breeders and owners.

 Percentage of m/m - Non-Merle - 43%